Consensys/0x-review/report/3_general_findings.md

 **Resolution**

-After discussing with the 0x team, and re-examining the logic, it appears that the only potential outcome of a reentrant call to `fillOrder()` would be to completely fill a maker order, or multiple maker orders by reentering with multiple taker orders.
+After discussing with the 0x team, and re-examining the logic, it appears that the only potential outcome of a reentrant call to `fillOrder()` would be to completely fill a maker order (or multiple maker orders) by reentering with multiple taker orders.

 A reentrancy issue would be mitigated as there are no changes being made to internal state variables modifications after these external calls.

 We note that a Malicious Token was added in [commit/8ae467](https://github.com/0xProject/contracts/commit/8ae467ad24c29f86209d342ec7a7fc3e124258c9) for testing, but the added test does not verify the outcome of this case of reentry.

-The use of `require` checks on all token transfers however is reassuring, as it would revert all changes if any transfer within and call to `fillOrder()` fails.
+Another existing mitigation is the use of `require` checks on all token transfers, as it would revert all changes if any transfer within and call to `fillOrder()` fails.
 <br/><br/><br/>